BarbaraPruz/frontend-interview-app/README.md

 For demonstration purposes, every 5th backend API call will generate an error.

-External Libraries Used: fontawesome and bootstrap: these are directly imported in index.tsx and code just uses classes.
+External Libraries Used:
+- fontawesome and bootstrap: these are directly imported in index.tsx and code just uses classes.
+- React Tooltip
+- React Styled Components: In general, app uses straight CSS (from todoApp.css or bootstrap css).
+But a custom checkbox component was created.
+To keep this component's styling from polluting the app's css or the app file space, React Styled component approach is used.
+This also makes the component potentially re-usable in other apps.

 Scripts added: lint (with eslint config files)